Schwad/query_pad/README.md

 ### Approach

-I approached this project very simply.
-I aimed to use the tools closest to my toolbox- straightforward REST/CRUD with Rails-based conventions and common tooling (`devise`, `elasticsearch`, `postgres`, `bootstrap`, `heroku` deployment, `RSpec`, `Capybara`).
+I went through this project very simply.
+I aimed to use the tools closest to my toolbox- straightforward REST/CRUD with Rails-based conventions and common technologies (`devise`, `postgres`, `bootstrap`, `heroku` deployment, `RSpec`, `Capybara`).

 ### Feature/Code notes

 For markdown processing, `markdown_helper.rb` gives access to `markdown(text)` throughout the application.
 This is done with [redcarpet](https://github.com/vmg/redcarpet).
-HTML is properly escaped - even though this is an internal tool.

-For searching, this application utilises the [pg_search gem](https://github.com/Casecommons/pg_search).
-This application applies this gem to use PostgreSQL' built-in [full text tsearch](https://www.postgresql.org/docs/current/static/textsearch-intro.html) as well as the enabled PostgreSQL [trigram extension](https://www.postgresql.org/docs/current/static/pgtrgm.html) to assist in 'fuzzy matching' search queries.
+For searching, QueryPad utilises the [pg_search gem](https://github.com/Casecommons/pg_search).
+It applies this gem to use PostgreSQL' built-in [full text tsearch](https://www.postgresql.org/docs/current/static/textsearch-intro.html) as well as the enabled PostgreSQL [trigram extension](https://www.postgresql.org/docs/current/static/pgtrgm.html) to assist in 'fuzzy matching' search queries.

 One special mention is the [decorator pattern](https://github.com/drapergem/draper) initialised at particular points within the application (such as [user flair](app/decorators/user_decorator.rb)).

-The user voting feature uses a polymorphic association between `Vote` with `Question` and `Answer` associating to `votable`.
+There is a user voting feature- employing polymorphic associations with `Vote` to `Question` and `Answer` (associating to `votable`).
 Upvote vs. downvote is set on a type attribute on `vote`.

-Its notable features are:

-- New users may upvote (not downvote) questions or answers
+Other notable features:

-- Users obtain a rolling 'score' that is simply the sum of upvotes on their questions and answers
+- Users obtain a rolling 'score' that is simply the sum of upvotes on their questions and answers.
+This is set with `increment` counter cache directly to the database.
-- Users with a 'score' above 25 may downvote
+- Users with a 'score' above 25 may downvote and become a 'power user' with flair.
-- Users with a 'score' above 50 may 'delete' posts.
+- Users with a 'score' above 50 may 'delete' posts and become a 'moderator', also with flair.
   * 'Deleted' posts are preserved in the database but hidden on the front end (using [acts_as_paranoid](https://github.com/rubysherpas/paranoia)).
-  * Users lose five points for deleting a post and must supply a reason for deletion.
 - You can sort question index by recent or most popular.
 - CI build hooked up with [Travis-ci](https://travis-ci.com/Schwad/query_pad)

 ### Constraints

 I built this application expecting a relatively small database (< 10k Q's+A's), and a commensurate request volume.
 I also limited myself to a seven-day build-cycle, working in evenings where permissible.
 This allowed me to fulfill the specifications and add a handful of extended features, detailed below.
-The application must pass a traditional ci build (RSpec/brakeman/bundler-audit) and have >95% test coverage.
+The application must pass a traditional CI build (RSpec/brakeman/bundler-audit) and have >95% test coverage.

 This application observes the [YAGNI](https://ronjeffries.com/xprog/articles/practices/pracnotneed/) and [KISS](http://people.apache.org/~fhanik/kiss.html) principles.
 If this application were to scale much larger than a normal internal tool, I would look to use [searchkick](https://github.com/ankane/searchkick) for elasticsearch implementation.
 I could see upvote/downvote logic being a pinchpoint at large scales.
 That could be resolved using read/write to a [redis store](https://github.com/redis/redis-rb).
 Anything beyond the simple current authorities of 'power user' and 'moderator' would benefit from a [CanCanCan](https://github.com/CanCanCommunity/cancancan) or [Pundit](https://github.com/varvet/pundit) authorisation library.